Veltman Criteria in Beyond Standard Model Effective Field Theory of Complex Scalar Triplet: Result

-From Fig:~\ref{fig:fig1}, we can see that the parameter space of ($\lambda_1$, $\lambda_4$) is very much constrained from the V.C.
-Note that, both positive and negative values of $\lambda_1$ and $\lambda_4$ are allowed.
-The green line represents the highest possible value of $\mu_\Delta$, which comes from $\frac{\mu_{\Delta}^2}{2M^2}\sim O(1)$.
-The V.C. only satisfies over the thin lines for different values of $\mu_{\Delta}$.
-The nature of the plots is highly dependent on the values of $\mu_\Delta$, because the Wilson coefficients have $(\mu_\Delta/M)^2$ and $(\mu_\Delta/M)^4$ dependence with additional suppression of $1/16\pi^2$.
-The freedom to choose the W.C's in terms of parameters $\lambda_1$, $\lambda_4$ and $\mu_\Delta$, allows the exact cancellation even at a very large scale ( $\Lambda= 10^6$ TeV).
-The small change in parameter space is due to the running of the SM parameters.
-Hence we found that the V.C is insensitive to the scale $\Lambda$, and the fine tuning is appearing only due to the precision of the numbers that the parameters take, which is negligible\footnote{Note that, for other models, where the number of Wilson Coefficient is less than 4 can be generated, the exact cancellation will be harder to obtain and the amount of fine tuning will also be very high compared to this model.}.
+In Fig:~\ref{fig:fig1} we show the parameter space of $\lambda_1$ and $\lambda_4$ which satisfies the V.C.
+We found that both positive and negative values of $\lambda_1$ and $\lambda_4$ satisfy V.C.
+The green line represents the highest possible value of $\mu_\Delta$, which comes from the constraint $\frac{\mu_{\Delta}^2}{2M^2}\sim O(1)$.
+The nature of these plots is highly dependent on the values of $\mu_\Delta$, because the Wilson coefficients have $(\mu_\Delta/M)^2$ and $(\mu_\Delta/M)^4$ dependence with additional suppression of $1/16\pi^2$.
+The sign of the W.C's come naturally from the fact that they are determined in terms of the model parameters $\lambda_1$, $\lambda_4$ and $\mu_\Delta$, which we allow to vary freely with the above mentioned constraints.
+We found that the V.C. is satisfied even if $\Lambda$ is very large ($10^6$ TeV).
+It is also essential to check whether the full theory with the Triplet scalar is well behaved above $\Lambda$.
+For that we have considered the vacuum stability, bounded from below and unitarity conditions \cite{Das:2016bir,Arhrib:2011uy} and the blue points in Fig:~\ref{fig:fig1} satisfy these conditions.
+We have found that the positive values of $\lambda_1$ and $\lambda_4$ are largely preferred for the full theory with the Triplet to be well behaved.
+Hence V.C can be satisfied in a constrained region where the full theory with the triplet obeys stability and unitarity condition.
+The $\lambda_1$ and $\lambda_4$ parameter space remains mostly unchanged at large $\Lambda$ because the Wilson coefficients do not change much with $\Lambda$ (shown later).
+Although, a slight variation in the parameter space is present due to the running of SM parameters.
+The cancellation in the V.C is dependent on the precision of the input parameters, which is also the source of negligible amount of fine tuning.